Batman Returns: Casting

 The role went to Michelle Pfeiffer, who was regarded as a proven actress and someone who worked well with Burton, although some publications suggested the role would challenge her acting range.
 Pfeiffer had also been considered for the role of Vale in Batman, but Keaton vetoed her casting due to their previous romantic relationship, believing her presence could interfere with attempts to reconcile with his wife.
 She received a $3 million salary—$2 million more than Bening—plus a share of the film's gross profits.
 (Note: Attributed to multiple references:) Pfeiffer trained for several months in kickboxing with her stunt double, Kathy Long, mastering the whip and becoming skilled enough to perform many of her own stunts with it.
 (Note: Attributed to multiple references:)

 Shreck's appearance was modeled on Vincent Price in an unspecified older film, while Walken based his performance on moguls such as Sol Hurok and Samuel Goldwyn.
 Walken said, "I tend to play mostly villains and twisted people.
 Unsavory guys.
 I think it's my face, the way I look".
 Burgess Meredith, who portrayed the Penguin in the 1960s TV series, was originally scheduled to cameo as Penguin's father, Tucker Cobblepot, but became ill during filming.
 He was replaced by Paul Reubens, while Diane Salinger played Tucker's wife, Esther.
 Both had previously appeared in Burton's feature-film debut, Pee-wee's Big Adventure (1985).

 Although Robin was removed from the final screenplay, the character's development had progressed far enough that Marlon Wayans had already been cast (Burton had specifically wanted an African-American Robin), and costumes, sets, and action figures were created.
 In a 1998 interview, Wayans said that he continued to receive residual checks under the two-film contract he had signed.
-(Note: Attributed to multiple references:) Early reports suggested that Nicholson had been asked to return as the Joker, but he allegedly declined to film in England due to foreign salary taxes.
+(Note: Attributed to multiple references:) Early reports suggested that Nicholson had been asked to return as the Joker, but he declined to film in England due to foreign salary taxes.
 Nicholson, however, denied being asked, believing that Warner Bros. would not want to replicate the generous compensation he had received for Batman.